Sometimes you don’t need a design, you just want professional advice to sort out part of the garden.

 It is this emotional intrigue and NOT what the object is, that interests us.

 So although the Anthony Howe wind sculpture is lovely; you don’t need something quite as spectacular to captivate your attention.
-How to make a garden interesting then is really all about stimulating your senses and creating an emotion from those senses.
+How to make a garden interesting then is really all about stimulating your senses and creating emotions from those senses.

 What emotions are you trying to create?